Classification of Rauzy classes in the moduli space of quadratic differentials: Flat surfaces

-A {\it flat surface} is a real, compact, connected surface of genus $g$ equipped with a flat metric with isolated conical singularities and such that the holonomy group belongs to $\Z / 2\Z$.
-Here holonomy means that the parallel transport of a vector along a long loop brings the vector back to itself or to its opposite.
+A {\it flat surface} is a real, compact, connected surface of genus $g$ equipped with a flat metric with isolated conical singularities and such that the linear holonomy group belongs to $\Z / 2\Z$.
+Here holonomy means that the parallel transport of a vector along any loop brings the vector back to itself or to its opposite.
 This implies that all cone angles are integer multiples of $\pi$.
 We also fix a choice of a parallel line field in the complement of the conical singularities.
 This parallel line field will be usually referred as \emph{the vertical direction}.
 Equivalently a flat surface is a triple $(S,\mathcal U,\Sigma)$ such that $S$ is a topological compact connected surface, $\Sigma$ is a finite subset of $S$ (whose elements are called {\em singularities}) and $\mathcal U = \{(U_i,z_i)\}$ is an atlas of $S \setminus \Sigma$ such that the transition maps $z_j \circ z_i^{-1} : z_i(U_i\cap U_j) \rightarrow z_j(U_i\cap U_j)$ are translations or half-turns: $z_i = \pm z_j + c$, and for each $s\in \Sigma$, there is a neighborhood of $s$ isometric to a Euclidean cone.
 Therefore, we get a {\it quadratic differential} defined locally in the coordinates $z_i$ by the formula $q=d z_i^2$.
-This form extends to the points of $\Sigma$ to zeroes, simple poles or marked points (see~\cite{Masur:Tabachnikov}).
+This quadratic differential extends to the points of $\Sigma$ to zeroes, simple poles or marked points (see~\cite{Masur:Tabachnikov}).
+Slightly abusing vocabulary, a pole will be referred to as a zero of order $-1$, and a marked point will be referred to as a zero of order $0$.
+Then, a zero of \emph{order} $k\geq -1$ corresponds to a conical singularity of angle $(k+2)\pi$.

-Observe that the holonomy is trivial if and only if there exists a sub-atlas such that all transition functions are translations or equivalently if the quadratic differential $q$ is the global square of an Abelian differential.
+Observe that the linear holonomy given by the flat metric is trivial if and only if there exists a sub-atlas such that all transition functions are translations or equivalently if the quadratic differential $q$ is the global square of an Abelian differential.
 We will then say that $S$ is a translation surface.
-In this case, we can choose a parallel vector field instead of a parallel line field, which is equivalent in fixing a square root of $q$.
-In the complementary case, we sometime speak of \emph{half-translation} surfaces.
+In this case, we can choose a parallel vector field instead of a parallel line field, which is equivalent in fixing a square root $\omega$ of $q$.
+Also, a zero of \emph{degree} $k\geq 0$ of $\omega$ corresponds to a conical singularity of angle $(k+1)2\pi$.

+When a flat surface is not a translation surface, \emph{i.e.} if the corresponding quadratic differential is not the square of an Abelian differential, we oftently use the terminology \emph{half-translation surfaces}, since the change of coordinates are either translations or half-turns.

+Following a convention of Masur and Zorich (see \cite{Masur:Zorich}, section~5.2), we will speak of the \emph{degree} of a singularity in a translation surface, and of the \emph{order} of a singularity in half-translation surface, since one of them refer to a zero of an Abelian differential and the other to a quadratic differential.

 \begin{exemple} Consider a polygon whose sides come by pairs, and such that, for each pair, the corresponding sides are parallel and have the same length.
 We identify each pair of sides by a translation or a half-turn so that it preserves the orientation of the polygon.
 We obtain a flat surface, which is a translation surface if and only if all the identifications are done by translation.
 One can show that any flat surface can be represented by such a polygon (see \cite{B2}, Section~2). \end{exemple}